Add a Little Extra?

 There’s a common misconception that men resist romance, and only women are the sentimental ones.
 In fact, studies have shown that men tend to be more romantic than women.
 Don’t think you’re being too cringey by giving him a handwritten love letter.
 Chances are, he’ll appreciate it much more than a simple emoji over Whatsapp!

-If you’re worrying about what to write in a love letter for him, you can follow the above tips to script your message of endearment.
+If you’re worried about what to write in a love letter for him, you can follow the above tips to script your message of endearment.
 You could also write a short sonnet or limerick.
 This can be affectionate as you wish, although there’s nothing wrong with including a bit of humour in your poetry to make them laugh!

 Another way to approach a love letter for him is to think about his role models.
 Relate some of his characteristics to his icons.
 This won’t just make him feel special, it’ll also show him that you’re proud to call him your partner!